-- Press the cursor pad to set the cursor where desired.
-Picture advancement is stopped until step 3 is completed, and the instruction window is integrated into the nav display. - 3.
+- Use ▲ or ▼ to set the cursor where desired.
+Picture advancement is stopped until step 3 is completed. - 3.
 Press the [MARK] key again.
-When TLL or FURUNO-TLL is selected at TLL OUTPUT on the System menu, the latitude and longitude position at the cursor is output to the navigator.
-A vertical line marks location.
+The latitude and longitude position at the cursor is output to the navigator and a vertical line marks location.
 Further, the display shows the waypoint name (next sequential number) and position of the location selected at step 2.